 A Department of Business Administration was established in 1934 in the College of Arts and Sciences to provide professional training for students aspiring to positions of responsibility in the business world.
-In 1945, this department was expanded into the School of Business.
-In 1996, the school was named in honor of John M. and Mary Jo Boler.
+In 1945, this department was expanded into the College of Business.
+In 1996, the College was named in honor of John M. and Mary Jo Boler.

 Mission and Core Values

-The Boler School of Business develops and inspires tomorrow’s leaders through educational excellence in the Jesuit tradition.
+The Boler College of Business develops and inspires tomorrow’s leaders through educational excellence in the Jesuit tradition.

-The Boler School of Business carries out this mission by:
+The Boler College of Business carries out this mission by:

 - Striving to foster the ongoing development of the highest standards of personal integrity among all members of its community.

 - Promoting the achievement of educational excellence through a challenging course of studies.